neutron-org/neutron-docs/docs/neutron/tokenomics/overview.md

 ## Treasury, Reserve and Distribution Contract

-There is 3 contracts that manage Neutron’s funds:
+There are 3 contracts that manage Neutron’s funds:

 - [The Treasury](treasury/overview) holds the vested NTRNs and sends them to the Reserve and Distribution contracts.
 Treasury tokens are vested based on on-chain activity: the more NTRN tokens are burned while processing block fees (see above), the more